 Focus on the problem, not the solution.

-I then realized that there were about two dozen unused sleeves in the back of the album.
+There were about two dozen unused sleeves in the back of the album.

 How often do you get fixated on the solution to a problem that you stop actually thinking about the problem you’re trying to solve?